zksecurity/stwo-book/src/air-development/preprocessed-trace/index.md

 # Preprocessed Trace

 > This section and the following sections are intended for developers who have completed the [First Breath of AIR](../writing-a-simple-air/index.md) section or are already familiar with the workflow of creating an AIR.
-If you have not gone through the previous section, we recommend you to do so first as the following sections gloss over a lot of boilerplate code.
+If you have not gone through the previous section, we recommend doing so first as the following sections gloss over a lot of boilerplate code.

 For those of you who have completed the [First Breath of AIR](../writing-a-simple-air/index.md) tutorial, you should now be familiar with the concept of a trace as a table of integers that are filled in by the prover (we will now refer to this as the **original trace**).